Power BI Dashboards vs. Reports – which one should you use?

 - Natural language queries are only available from the dashboard but not for reports.

-- Power BI dashboard visualization cannot be changed.
+- You can not change the Power BI dashboard visualization.
 Still, report visualization can be changed and saved, but it depends on the user’s role and permissions to access dashboards and reports.

 - In the Power BI dashboard only, raw data can be exported.
 However, the presentation and visualization features are not.
 In reports, raw data can be exported to any format, like tabular formats.